-The address at which the Configuration Registers are located is controlled by the nRTS2 pin.
-The state of the nRTS2 pin is latched by the trailing edge of hardware reset.
-If this latched state is a 0, the Configuration Registers are located at address 3F0H-3F1H.
-If the latched state is a 1, then the Configuration Registers are located at address 370H-371H.
+The Configuration Access Ports are the CONFIG PORT, the INDEX PORT, and the DATA PORT (Table 74).
+The base address of these registers is controlled by the nRTS2/SYSOPT pin (see Table 1).
+To determine the configuration base address, the state of the nRTS2/SYSOPT pin is latched by the falling edge of a hardware reset.
+If the latched state is a 0, the base address of the Configuration Access Ports is located at address 3F0H; if the latched state is a 1, the base address is located at address 370H.